TodePond/TodePondDotCom/wikiblogarden/repetition/quality/control/readme.md

 I write tons and tons and tons of [blog posts](/wikiblogarden).
 Most of them don't make their way onto my website.
 Even less make it onto the feed.
 Even less get shared by me on social media.

-If you think this blog post is bad, just wait until you see the rejects!
+If you think these ones are bad, just wait until you see the rejects!

 ## Sandpond saga